-- St Augustine of Canterbury Catholic Primary School expect all staff to treat information they receive about a children and young people in a discreet and confidential manner.
-Confidential information should never be used casually in conversation or shared with any person other than a 'need to know basis'. - All members of staff must be aware that whilst they have duties to keep any information confidential, they also have a professional responsibility to share information with other agencies St Augustine of Canterbury Catholic Primary School recognises our duty to share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSIE 2021. - The Data Protection Act 2018 places a duty on organisations and individuals with regards to processing personal information fairly and lawfully.
+- St Augustine of Canterbury Catholic Primary School expect all staff to treat information they receive about children and young people in a highly discreet and confidential manner.
+Confidential information should never be used casually in conversation or shared with any person other than a on 'need to know basis'. - All members of staff must be aware that whilst they have duties to keep any information confidential, they also have a professional responsibility to share information with other agencies.
+St Augustine of Canterbury Catholic Primary School recognises our duty to share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSIE 2022. - The Data Protection Act 2018 places a duty on organisations and individuals with regards to processing personal information fairly and lawfully.
 As a school we adhere to data protection, yet we do not allow this to stand in our way in the need to promote the welfare and protect the safety of our children in our care.
-DfE "Information sharing advice for safeguarding practitioners" (2018) provides further detail - SPS DPO services 02080501379 act as our Data Protection Officers (DPO) as required by the General Data Protection Regulations (GDPR) to ensure that our school is complaint with all matters relating to confidentiality and information sharing requirements. - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing.
-In accordance with statuary requirements, where there is a child protection concern, this must be reported to the Designated Safeguarding Lead and may require further referral and subsequent investigation by the appropriate authorities.
+DfE 'Information sharing advice for safeguarding practitioners' (2018) provides further detail.

+- St Augustine of Canterbury Catholic Primary School has an appropriately trained Data Protection Officer (DPO) as required by the General Data Protection Regulations (GDPR) to ensure that our school/college is complaint with all matters relating to confidentiality and information sharing requirements. - Our DPO is SPS DPO Services Email sps-dpo-services@isystemsintegration.com Correspondence address SPS SPO Services, iSystems Integration, Devonshire House, 29-31 Elmfield Road, Bromley, Kent BR1 1LT - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing.
+In accordance with statutory requirements, where there is a child protection concern, this must be reported to the Designated Safeguarding Lead and may require further referral and subsequent investigation by the appropriate authorities.

-13. Complaints
+13 Complaints

-- St Augustine of Canterbury Catholic Primary School has a complaints procedure (see complaint policy).
-As a school we encourage children and families to raise with us complaints, concerns or comments and have a robust internal investigation process. - Whilst we encourage members of our community to report concerns and complaints directly to us, we recognise this may not always be possible.
+- St Augustine of Canterbury Catholic Primary School has a complaints procedure [see complaints policy] this can also be found in the staff room/upon request from the office and on the school website.
+As a school we encourage children and families to raise complaints, concerns or comments with us.
+We have a robust internal investigation process. - Whilst we encourage members of our community to report concerns and complaints directly to us, we recognise this may not always be possible.
 Children, young people, and adults who have experienced abuse at school can contact the NSPCC 'Report Abuse in Education' helpline on 0800 136 663 or via email: help@nspcc.org.uk - Safeguarding concerns should be raised with school immediately.
 If a concern or a child is at immediate risk, then the individual needs to contact First Response 01634 334466 or the police on 101.
 All visitors are given a safeguarding leaflet that outlines how to share concerns and code of conduct expected by visitors/contractors. - All reported concerns will be taken seriously and considered within the relevant and appropriate process. - Anything that constitutes an allegation against a member of staff or volunteer will be dealt with in line with section 19 of this policy.

-14. Staff Induction, Awareness and Training
+14 Staff Induction, Awareness and Training

-- All members of staff have been provided with a copy of Part One of "Keeping Children Safe in Education" (2021) which covers Safeguarding information for all staff. - Annex KCSIE 2021 is a condensed version of Part one which can be provided instead of Part one to those staff who do not directly work with children, if the governing body or proprietor think it will provide a better basis for those staff to promote the welfare and safeguard children.
-If schools/colleges opt to use Annex A with some staff due to their role, leaders may wish to document this decision within the policy e.g. 'all members of staff who do not work directly with children will read Annex A. If the school/college requires all staff to read part one, remove the reference to 'annex A'. - School leaders including the DSL will read the entire document.
-School leaders and all members of staff who work directly with children will access Annex B within Keeping Children Safe in Education 2021.
+- All members of staff have been provided with a copy of Part One of "Keeping Children Safe in Education" (2022) which covers Safeguarding information for all staff. - School leaders including the DSL will read the entire document.
+School leaders and all members of staff who work directly with children will read Annex B within Keeping Children Safe in Education 2022.